How to Play Poker for Beginners

 - Avoid the high stakes tables: Though it can be tempting to start playing high-money games, the fact is that you’ll often find more experienced players there.
 To keep yourself playing with those who are near your skill level, you’ll want to stick to the tables that don’t require you to put down as much money for the buy-in.
 It’s also financially wise to stick to lower-limit tables, as you won’t have to blow your poker budget in one game.

-Come Play Poker at Tachi Palace Hotel and Casino
+Come Play Poker at Tachi Palace Casino Resort

 Reserve a room at our hotel today to start planning a trip full of poker playing, live shows and relaxation.